 Never, ever read out one of your own stories or someone else’s story.
 Instead, tell them the “movie” you have playing in your mind.

 A key aspect of TD Jakes preaching was he didn’t read any story from notes.
 It flowed from his soul.

 Boost your preaching with 5 templates for expositional, topical and first person narratives

 2. The Scriptures Change Lives

 I believe the Bible is the living, breathing, incomparable word of God.

 It has changed my life in various ways and at different times.
 It has sustained me in tough times and helped me decide not to quit the ministry.

-As preachers we should never rely on our own ability or just our own words.
+As preachers, we should never rely on our ability or just our own words.

-Let the Scriptures be strong in our heart and hold centre stage in our messages.
+Let the Scriptures be strong in our hearts and hold center stage in our messages.

-While our words will pass away one day, the Word of God is eternal and has an ability to convince when we are impotent.
+While our words will pass away one day, the Word of God is eternal and can convince when we are impotent.